marketingstarz/laravel-demo/README.md

 ## Relationship to Other Projects

-This sandbox is completely separate from other training apps in my other repos.
+This sandbox is a standalone environment separate from my other training apps.

 ## Status

 This is an ongoing sandbox project.

-It exists to build familiarity with how systems behave when things break, and to strengthen problem-solving skills relevant to application support and analyst roles.
+It exists to build familiarity with how systems behave when things break, and to strengthen ticket triage and issue diagnosis relevant to application support and analyst roles.